rangsimanketkaew/QM-on-TAIWANIA/README.md

   - [ ] GP-GPU (CUDA)

 * READ BEFORE USE:
-  1. Basename of input file will be used for naming output file.
+  1. User is not allowed to specify output file.
+Basename of input file will be used for naming output file.
 E.g. nwchem.nw => nwchem.out
-  2. Existing files whose basename is similar to name of submitting input will be replaced.
+  2. Existing output file whose basename is similar to name of submitting input will be overwritten.
-  3. Neither ARMCI Casper, nor MPIPR, and nor GPU/CUDA are supported now.
+  3. Neither ARMCI Casper, nor MPIPR, and nor GPU/CUDA are supported at this time.

 * To implement ARMCI and GPU modules in subnwmult, consult [subnwchem](subnwchem) script.